aranchelk/purescript-vscode-plugin-development-helper/readme.md

 * If building inside of VSCode, issues will likely be visible in the VSCode "terminal" panel
 * If builds work correctly via Make, but not inside VSCode, check that you're using local versions of npm and associated tools:
 ![vscode setting detail](/vscode-setting-detail.png)

-* Project documentation advises the use of "npm link" commands, but here an explicit creation of a symlink has been used to avoid reliance and alteration of system-wide state.